ngscheurich/boxcar/README.md

 * [Ruby on Rails](http://rubyonrails.org/), a web application framework that you may have heard of.
-* [Spina](https://github.com/denkGroot/Spina), a lovely CMS for Rails that your clients can log into to manage parts of their website.
+* [Trestle](https://trestle.io/), a powerful, customizable admin framework that makes content management a snap.
 * [Breakfast](http://breakfast.devlocker.io/), a project that integrates
   modern JavaScript tooling (by way of [Brunch](http://brunch.io/)) into your Rails app.